 Today, I use social media to share family photos/info with family members, organize professional networking and promote online meetings, programs or events.

-With this recent Public Health Emergency order, we continue with ZOOM, Facebook live and open-source 2-way video conferencing which can be nerve-wracking.
+Edited to add: with this recent COVID Public Health Emergency order, we continue with ZOOM, Facebook live and open-source 2-way video conferencing which can be nerve-wracking.
 In a time of social isolation and working from home, our efforts towards digital transformations have increased rapidly.
 This week, we’re scheduled to record and edit video clips to embed in websites.
 Yikes.

 But it’s still fun and we’re always learning….learning…..learning.